tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 Here `anotherClass` has inherited the same methods and attributes of myClass, we only add the new parts of the class we require.
 This is called a `subclass`- a child which extends another class.
 Whereas `myClass` (in context of `anotherClass`), is a `superclass`- a parent to a, or multiple, child classes.

-A subclass and superclass is always context related, we could have more classes inherited from `anotherClass`, these classes would see `anotherClass` as it's super class.
+A subclass and superclass is always context-related, we could have more classes inherited from `anotherClass`, these classes would see `anotherClass` as it's superclass.

 There is no limit<sup id="a1">[1](#f1)</sup> to how far you may branch a class.